ahotchkin/ny_state_fair_events_cli_gem/README.md

 ## Code of Conduct

-Everyone interacting in the NyStateFairConcertsCliGem project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'ahotchkin'/ny_state_fair_concerts_cli_gem/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the NyStateFairConcerts project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'ahotchkin'/ny_state_fair_concerts_cli_gem/blob/master/CODE_OF_CONDUCT.md).